 A key use case is to understand the relative cost of a given customer’s traffic.

 Another major use case is network optimization and discovery/resolution of network misconfiguration.
 Ultimate Exit has already been used by a Kentik customer to discover that traffic from one of their downstream customers was egressing primarily via paid transit when it should have been egressing mostly via settlement-free peers.
 Correcting that misconfiguration led to an overall 30% reduction in paid IP transit traffic at one of their PoPs.

 Enhancing each flow record with data about its exit router/site is just the beginning for the Ultimate Exit feature set.
 Our roadmap for the remainder of 2017 calls for several additional iterations, including the labeling of flows with exit interface information and allowing the operator to supply cost information for site-to-site pairs, so we can calculate true economic cost for any traffic subset.

 Learn More With a Demo or Free Trial

 Ultimate Exit is just one aspect of Kentik Detect’s comprehensive provider-friendly feature set for traffic analytics.
-To learn more, check out our product pages, then schedule a demo by contacting us at email@example.com or via our web chat interface.
+To learn more, check out our product pages, then request a demo.
 Or dive right in with a free trial; in 15 minutes you can be exploring your own network traffic in the Kentik Detect portal.